ss

 © Workshop and objects: Dörte Dietrich

-The seduction of these visual magic works is enhanced by the tactile horror of transparent sharp edges.
-"Lumos", "Growth", "Vulcanoids" or "Time and Visibility" are the names of other groups of works which are based on her deep fascination with natural growth and becoming, which she expresses in her sensually generous use of her materials.
+“Lumos,” “Growth,” “Volcanoids,” and “Time and Visibility” are other groups of works based on her deep fascination with natural growth and becoming, which she expresses through her generous use of materials.

 Thanks to the successful division of labour with her partner Stefan Passig, her multifaceted handicrafts reaches an international audience.